DigitalPhonetics/IMS-Toucan/README.md

    So any utterance in any language spoken by any speaker can be replicated and controlled to allow for maximum customizability.
    We apply this to literary studies.

-A pretrained checkpoint for our massively multi-lingual model will be available shortly in the release section.
+**A pretrained checkpoint for our massively multi-lingual model and the self contained aligner is available in the release section.**

 ---